For You: Dear Struggling Teenager…I see you.

 You can look into alternative school programs that still allow you to graduate with a diploma.
 Rules vary by state, but Excel High School and K12 are both great programs that might be a great fit for your situation.
 Consider all of your options and ask for help from school counselors or a teacher you trust.

-Contending with online presences and a never-ending steam of opinions didn’t exist when I was a teen.
+Contending with online presences and never-ending opinions didn’t exist when I was a teen.
 If you are being bullied online, talk to someone you trust.
 You can get online to read up on things yourself.
 There are several great articles from wired safely that you can use to get yourself out of some tough situations.

 You are tougher than I was as a teenager though.
 Raised in this culture, you know of its superficiality.
-You are smart, talented and very capable of making your life amazing and successful.
+You are smart, talented, and very capable of making your life amazing and successful.

 Oh yes, I’m going there.
 Sex is complicated.
 On one hand, if you’re doing it right (right person, right time and yes, right technique) it’s pretty amazing.
 On the other hand though….bah!
 I honestly wish that TV would portray sex what it really is…which is messy (in all aspects).